 Instantiation and lifecycle of virtualized access network

 A virtualized infrastructure allows for dynamic creation, modification, and teardown of access network instances.
-A new instance of access network is created by the Orchestrator through reservation and assignment of infrastructure resources to that instance.
-Part of the instantiation is the establishment of the transport link toward network management service, subscription services, and access routers.
+A new instance of access network is initiated by the Access Network Operator sending a request to the Infrastructure Provider, which creates the instance and uses its Orchestrator for reservation and assignment of infrastructure resources to that instance.
+Part of the instantiation is the establishment of the transport links towards coordination and information service, network management service, subscription services, and access routers.

+Figure xx: Virtualized access network instantiation

-After instantiation, the access network initializes its control connections toward subscription services and access routers and gets ready for serving terminals.
+After instantiation, the access network initializes its operation, establishes the control connections toward subscription services, and access routers and gets ready for serving terminals.

 During operation, the access network is able to adjust its resources by sending requests to the Orchestrator.
 It should be kept in mind that not all resource requests may be successfully fulfilled in the virtualized environment.